visgl/luma.gl/docs/api-reference/core/canvas-context.md

 ### constructor

 :::info
 A `CanvasContext` should not be constructed directly.
-Default canvas contexts are created when instantiating a `WebGPUDevice` or a `WebGLDevice`, and can be accessed through the `device.canvasContext` field.
+Default canvas contexts are created when instantiating a `WebGPUDevice` or a `WebGLDevice` by supplying the `canvasContext` property, and can be accessed through the `device.canvasContext` field.
 Additional canvas contexts can be explicitly created through `WebGPUDevice.createCanvasContext(...)`.
 :::

+On `Device` instances that support it (see [remarks](#remarks) below) additional canvas contexts are created using `device.createCanvasContext()`.
+Depending on options passed, this either:
+- creates a new canvas element with the specified properties,
+- or attaches the context to an existing canvas element

+### getCurrentFramebuffer(): Framebuffer

+Returns a framebuffer with properly resized current 'swap chain' textures.
+Rendering to this framebuffer will update the canvas associated with that `CanvasContext`.
+Note that a new `Framebuffer` must be requested on every redraw cycle.

 ### `getDevicePixelResolution(): [number, number]`

-T
+TBA

 ### `getPixelSize(): [number, number]`